 NetApp Export Policies Tutorial

-I cover Export Policies for NAS protocols in this NetApp training video tutorial.
+In this NetApp training tutorial, I will cover Export Policies for NAS protocols.
 Export Policies and rules enable you to restrict access to volumes and qtrees.

 NetApp Export Policies